DanielMSchmidt/zipkin-javascript-opentracing/README.md

 ### Follows From (zipkin)

-FollowsFrom is not supported by openTracing, as far as I understand it.
+FollowsFrom is not supported by openTracing, as far as I understand.

 ### Tags